 A doctoral candidate in the Department of Telecommunications at Indiana University, my research examines the ways that marginalized communities use social media, cell phones and the internet to bring about grassroots social change.

 In answering this question, I abandon assumptions that particular communication technologies (social media, computers, internet, phones, etc.) are inherently good or bad at bringing about desired social change.

-I am also in the final stages of two qualitative research projects investigating social and mobile media use for public health communication among high-risk groups.
+Recently, I have also published research on Twitter use by protesters and social and mobile media use for public health communication among high-risk groups.